Beta (film): Plot

 One day, Raju meets Saraswati (Madhuri Dixit) at a wedding and falls head over heels in love with her.
-After some pursuing and an intense incident in her village, Raju and Saraswati gets married.
+After some pursuing and an intense incident in her village, Raju and Saraswati get married.
 In the meantime, Lakshmi Devi fixes an alliance for Raju with an equally uneducated girl from their own village, so that she too can be manipulated and can finally succeed in transferring the property in Lakshmi Devi and her son, Ramesh (Adi Irani), Raju's step brother's name.

-Lakshmi Devi is shocked to learn about Raju and Saraswati's marriage.
-Because Lakshmi Devi knew that Saraswati was not only educated but also a very intelligent girl.
-As usual, Lakshmi Devi puts on an act of a doting mother in front of Saraswati also.
+Lakshmi Devi is shocked to learn about Raju and Saraswati's marriage as Lakshmi Devi knows that Saraswati was not only educated but also a very intelligent girl.
+As usual, Lakshmi Devi puts on an act of a doting mother in front of Saraswati.
 But Saraswati soon discovers that Lakshmi Devi, Totaram, Mainavati, Ramesh and his wife Kunika (Kunika) are all scammers and that their love for Raju is only a ruse.
 She challenges to expose their deceit to Raju.

 First thing, Saraswati takes Prem to the temple thus releasing him from the confined room of 20 years.
-This bold step of Saraswati antagonised Lakshmi Devi.
-Lakshmi Devi clearly disapproved of her guts.
-But Saraswati successfully proved to all that his father was normal.
+This bold step of Saraswati antagonises Lakshmi Devi.
+Lakshmi Devi clearly disapproves of her guts.
+But Saraswati successfully proves to all that his father was normal.
 Initially, Saraswati had to bear the brunt of Raju's anger when she tried to convince him of his mother's conniving intentions.
 After which, Saraswati cleverly exposed every one who had been cheating Raju over the years.
-For every attempt of Lakshmi Devi's schemes, Saraswati wittingly played and backfired their plans ensuring that Raju gets the message and yet not offended.
+For every attempt of Lakshmi Devi's schemes, Saraswati wittingly plays and backfires their plans ensuring that Raju gets the message without being offended.

 In one incident, Saraswati, along with Prem and their faithful servants Pandu (Lakshmi Devikant Berde) and Champa (Priya Arun), planned for Lakshmi Devi to slip and fall, forcing her to be bedridden.
 Promptly, the responsibility of the entire household is handed over to Saraswati.
 Lakshmi Devi is infuriated and plots to get rid of Saraswati just for rewards.